chefdarek/Youtube_Category_Predictor/README.md

 # Content

 This dataset includes several months (and counting) of data on daily trending YouTube videos.
-Data is included for the US, GB, DE, CA, and FR regions (USA, Great Britain, Germany, Canada, and France, respectively), with up to 200 listed trending videos per day.
+Data is included for the US, GB, CA (USA, Great Britain, Canada, respectively), with up to 200 listed trending videos per day.
 I chose to yse only the English primary language sets due to UTF-8 parsing restrictions from the other languages.

 Each region’s data is in a separate file.
 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.